-Burton‘s colorful and harmonious paintings and graphic work are composites of his vocabulary of organic shapes that flow together in undulating patterns resulting in unique multi-colored abstractions.
+Richmond Burton‘s colorful and harmonious paintings and graphic work are composites of his vocabulary of organic shapes that flow together in undulating patterns resulting in unique multi-colored abstractions.
 With a background in architecture, many of Burton’s paintings stress visual order.
 Hard-edged geometrical forms dominated his early canvases, but later a more organic patterning emerged.

+Hand-signed and dated in pencil by the artist en recto lower right, numbered in pencil en recto lower left.
+Blindmark of Burnet Editions en recto lower left.
 Bearing the labels en verso of World House Gallery and the Matthew Marks Gallery.

 The Artist and Karl Hecksher, K5 Editions LLC, New York

 This is impression 15 out of the edition of 25 (plus five artist’s proofs) of the only known state.

 23 in. (h) x 31 in. (w) x 1 in. (d)